andyeung523/csv_gpt/README.md

 SLEEP_TIME=2
 INPUT_PATH="input\\test.csv"
 OUTPUT_PATH="output\\output.csv"
+PROMPT="For the following risk, suggest one recommendation" CONTEXT="You are a helpful assistant for an IT consulting company."
 ```
 3. Prepare the input CSV file with one column of data.
 4. Set the `prompt` variable in the code to the desired prompt for the GPT-3.5-Turbo model.